owenBeresford/extra-panda/README.md

 	- The third one seems better to his needs, not what he typed into the search, and AJ starts to open it
 	- when the mouse gets to the button, a tooltip appears showing the new page description;
 	- This is definitely what AJ needs, and clicks on the button.
-	- New page loads and replaces previous.
+	- New page loads and replaces the previous.
 	- UX iteration: should I make feature this an infinite scroll of articles?
 Currently the range of articles is clipped to what will fit on the screen,
 	- UX iteration: the tooltips do no block mouse events, but people can't see this.
 Translucence is bad for readability, but may indicate this.
     - UX note: categorisation was done my me.
 Its possible other people may categorise differently.